fish-shell/fish-shell/doc_src/language.rst

           set gnu "In the beginning there was nothing, which exploded" end

+      # This will not output anything, since the pirate was local
       echo $pirate
-      # This will not output anything, since the pirate was local
+      # This will output the good Captain's speech
+      # since $captain had function-scope.
       echo $captain
-      # This will output the good Captain's speech since $captain had function-scope.
+      # This will output Sir Terry's wisdom.
       echo $gnu
-      # Will output Sir Terry's wisdom.
   end

 When a function calls another, local variables aren't visible::